Wisdom Tooth Extraction in dubai

 Most frequent questions and answers

-- Do not brush your teeth on the same surgery.
-If you must brush, remember to avoid brushing over the blood clots.
-Rinse your mouth gently, preferably with salt water.
+• Don’t brush your teeth on the day of the surgery.
+If you do brush, be careful to avoid the blood clots.
+Rinse your mouth gently with salt water.

-- Take prescribed medications and use an ice pack to ease the pain and curb the swelling.
+• Take any prescribed medications and use an ice pack to reduce pain and swelling.

-- If you feel feverish or if your pain and swelling does not subside, contact your dentist.
+• If you have a fever or your pain and swelling don’t improve, contact your dentist for advice.